‘We’d simply had enough’: Lead crime scene tech describes grisly scene to jurors

 He lived in Zent’s home for about a month and at one point the two were a couple, but family previously testified during the trial she wanted him gone from the house.

-During the early morning of June 2, he made erratic phone calls to his own family members and then left the home, taking a neighbor’s black pickup truck he was not allowed to use.
+During the early morning of one day in June, he made erratic phone calls to his own family members and then left the home, taking a neighbor’s black pickup truck he was not allowed to use.

 Later that morning, the bodies of Zent and three of her children – 5-year-old Carter, 3-year-old Ashton and 2-year-old Aubree – were found on a bed in the bedroom.